-Our Curriculum is a skills and knowledge based curriculum created around 3 key aims:
+Our Curriculum is a skill and knowledge-based curriculum created around 3 key aims:

 - Breadth of study – a range of studies across the whole of the National Curriculum, giving children a wide and varied general knowledge as well as high academic performance in the core areas of Maths and English.